 As you might have realized by now, this whole process is expensive and time-consuming.
 You need to be ready to take on this challenge for large scale web scraping.

 You also need to know when to stop and ask for help.
-ScrapeHero has been doing all this and more for many years now, let us know if you need help.
+ScrapeHero has been doing all this and more for many years now, let us know if you need help to build a scraper.

 Or you can just worry about what to do with the data, we deliver to you.
 Interested ?